 The principal accounting policies applied in the preparation of the consolidated financial statements of AB "Civinity" are set out below.
 These policies have been consistently applied to all periods presented unless otherwise stated.

 2.1.Basis of preparation

-These financial statements include the Group's consolidated financial statements for the year ended 31 December 2019.
-The financial statements have been prepared on a going concern basis and under the historical cost convention.
+These financial statements include the Group's consolidated financial statements for the year ended 31 December 2020.
+The financial statements have been prepared on a going concern basis.